Double click here to add text.

 Starry Night

 Through her bedroom window she studies the clouds illuminated by the full moon and enjoys the puffs of subdued white, yellowish-lavender, and pink pillows floating across the sky.
 An occasional star peaks through the mist as clouds are ushered along by the wind.
-Laying there, she feels a little like Vincent may have felt when he took brush to canvas and created his rendition of what he observed in the heavens on that starry night in southern France.
-Like Vincent, she has a great command of the color spectrum.
+Lying there, she feels a little like Vincent may have felt when he took brush to canvas and created his rendition of what he observed in the heavens on that starry night in southern France.
+Like Vincent, she has a grand appreciation of the color spectrum.

 Not only was it Vincent's imagination that created the painting so many generations have adored and continue to adore.
-His imagination was certainly aided by the moon playing with the clouds and by the stars playing their game of peek-a-boo that imprinted on Vincent's brain his interpretation of what he saw taking place in the heavens on that starry night.
+His imagination was clearly aided by the moon playing with the clouds and by the stars playing their game of peek-a-boo.
+Those heavenly activities imprinted on Vincent's brain an interpretation of what he observed taking place in the heavens on that starry night.
 Vincent clearly enjoyed a wonderful, starry night.

 It is three o'clock in the morning and the clouds are getting brighter as the moon moves toward the west.
-What Ginny observes through her window is a light-show powerful enough to let Timothy Leary set aside his mind-altering experiments and savor what
+What this little one observes through her bedroom window is a light-show powerful enough to let Timothy Leary set aside his mind-altering experiments and

-Gripping her camera, she attempts to capture what she is
+Gripping a camera, Sarah attempts to transfer what she is

-observing on film, just as Vincent captured on canvas,
+observing onto film, just as Vincent captured onto canvas,

 with oils, what he observed in the heavens on that starry

 night.
-Her image will not be as vibrant as Vincent's,
+Her photo image will not be as vibrant as Vincent's,

-but just as Vincent worked his oils, she will work on her
+painting but as Vincent worked his oils, she edits her

-image, capture on film, in the darkroom, so she may
+image, capture onto film, in the darkroom, so she may

 share with others what her mind's eye savored that night.